MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

     1. A form to submit one-time passcode.
     1. A page to display the account details.

-1. To sign in user, we're going to use `signIn(username:delegate)` method, which will respond asynchronously by calling one of the methods on the passed delegate object, which must implement the `SignInStartDelegate` protocol.
+1. To sign in user, we're going to use `signIn(username:delegate)` method, which responds asynchronously by calling one of the methods on the passed delegate object, which must implement the `SignInStartDelegate` protocol.
 To implement the `signIn(username:delegate)`, use the following code snippet:

     ```swift
     nativeAuth.signIn(username: email, delegate: self)